yuanlin-repository/benchmark-tool/README.md

 A tool to benchmarking messaging systems.

+## Technology Stack
+- Language: Java17
+- Message Queues: Kafka(4.0) and RocketMQ(5.3.2)
+- Monitoring: Prometheus and Grafana
+- Dependencies management: Maven
+- IDE: IntelliJ IDEA

+## High Light
+Existing experiments exhibit both common and individual limitations:
+- Outdated versions and lack of feature coverage: Benchmark studies on Kafka, RocketMQ are generally based on older versions and fail to reflect recent architectural and functional changes.
+For instance, Kafka has deprecated Zookeeper in favor of KRaft for metadata and cluster management, yet most studies rely on Zookeeper.
+RocketMQ 5.0 introduced a cloud-native decoupled architecture with a proxy layer that separates client access from broker storage, which has not been considered in prior benchmarks.
+- Testing environment limitations and lack of modern architecture support: Many experiments were conducted on private machines or developer laptops (e.g., MacBook), lacking evaluations under containerized environments (e.g., Docker) or cloud platforms (e.g., AWS, Azure).
+- Lack of standardization and reproducibility: The absence of unified benchmarking procedures and publicly accessible datasets affects the comparability and reproducibility of results across studies.

 ## Architecture
 <img width="1191" height="922" alt="Benchmark Tool Architecture drawio" src="https://github.com/user-attachments/assets/c8273ad9-ce1f-4abe-b55e-c33e0d73f239" />

 The architecture of the benchmarking tool is primarily comprises the following components:
-•	Coordinator: Responsible for parsing the workload configuration file, controlling the test lifecycle (start, stop), and invoking Workers to execute test tasks.
+- Coordinator: Responsible for parsing the workload configuration file, controlling the test lifecycle (start, stop), and invoking Workers to execute test tasks.
-•	Worker: Carries out the actual production, consumption, and metric collection tasks.
+- Worker: Carries out the actual production, consumption, and metric collection tasks.
-•	Driver: Encapsulates operations for different messaging systems, including establishing connections, creating topics, and instantiating producers and consumers.
+- Driver: Encapsulates operations for different messaging systems, including establishing connections, creating topics, and instantiating producers and consumers.
-•	BenchmarkProducer: Publishes messages to the messaging system.
+- BenchmarkProducer: Publishes messages to the messaging system.
-•	BenchmarkConsumer: Retrieves and consumes messages from the messaging system.
+- BenchmarkConsumer: Retrieves and consumes messages from the messaging system.
-•	Prometheus-Client: Collects metrics, stores them locally, and exposes an HTTP interface for the Prometheus-Server to scrape.
+- Prometheus-Client: Collects metrics, stores them locally, and exposes an HTTP interface for the Prometheus-Server to scrape.
-•	Prometheus-Server: Scrapes the metrics exposed by the Workers.
+- Prometheus-Server: Scrapes the metrics exposed by the Workers.
-•	Grafana: Displays custom dashboards (e.g., latency histograms, throughput line charts, etc.).
+- Grafana: Displays custom dashboards (e.g., latency histograms, throughput line charts, etc.).

 ## Project Structure